noora5000/osa13-database/README.md

   postgres
   ```
 Create a table inside the Postgres container (e.g. command line `docker exec -it bloglist-postgres psql -U postgres postgres`).
-Command to create the table for bloglist:
+The command to create the table for bloglist:
 ```
 CREATE TABLE blogs (
     id SERIAL PRIMARY KEY,